 Fellows must be able to obtain and maintain a Top Secret security clearance to remain in the program.

 Upon completion of the background investigation and medical examination, a State Department Suitability Review Panel will examine your file (minus any privileged medical information) to determine your suitability for employment with the Foreign Service.

 The attainment of U.S. foreign policy objectives depends substantially on the confidence of the public (both American and foreign) in the individuals selected to serve in the Foreign Service.
 The Department of State, therefore, requires the highest standards of conduct by employees of the Foreign Service, including an especially high degree of integrity, reliability, and prudence.
-Given the representational nature of employment in the Foreign Service, employees must observe proper standards at all times.
+Given the representational nature of employment in the Foreign Service, employees must always observe proper standards of conduct.
 The purpose of the suitability review is to determine, from the candidate’s total record, whether the candidate is indeed suitable to represent the United States.
 The Suitability Review Panel has the authority to terminate a candidacy.